 We need to talk about Sam Adams and the Sons of Liberty, George Washington and the Continental Army, and Thomas Jefferson and the Kentucky Resolutions.
 We need to talk about Harriet Tubman and Frederick Douglas.
 And we need to talk about Sherman Booth, the Wisconsin abolitionist whose successful advocacy for nullification of the fugitive slave laws led to years of arrests by federal marshals, and years of the state militia repeatedly setting him free.

 The various political movements which presently squabble over this country’s direction are not led by the likes of Washington, Lincoln, or Reverend King.
-You cannot become a great statesman by moderating your positions to avoid controversy, or by never putting yourself in personal danger, or by always submitting to your self-appointed superiors in the courts.
+You cannot become a great statesman by moderating your positions to avoid controversy, or by never putting yourself in personal danger, or by always submitting to the law as enforced and interpreted by whoever is currently in power.
 Reverend King knew this, and we would all do well to remember him on the fourth day of April, and take time to contemplate his bravery, his resistance, and his martyrdom.